PRANK CALLS and the LAW

 If you DO have money to sue for then you might consider forming a LLC so that it will prevent (or at least make it more difficult for) someone to go after your personal assets.
 Lawyers won't sue you if you only have a measly $5,000 in your LLC bank account.
 Lawyers don't work for free.
 Also keep in mind that it can cost a company upwards of $10,000 or more just to get the ball rolling by filing a lawsuit.
 Why on earth would a company be bothered with suing a lowly little prank caller?
 It just doesn't happen.
 The enormous cost weeds out the people who are full of shit with their groundless and/or tiny claims.

-DISCLAIMER: This page is posted only for entertainment purposes only.
-I do not guarantee that any drop of anything on this page is correct or that you won't get sued or get arrested by relying on information on this page.
-Information on this page should not be relied upon as any kind of "legal advice" so don't sue ME if something on this page wrong and you foolishly relied upon it! : )
+DISCLAIMER: Again, this page is posted for entertainment purposes only.
+I do not guarantee that anything on this page is correct or that you won't get sued or get arrested by relying on information on this page.
+Information on this page should not be relied upon as any kind of "legal advice" or encouragement to make prank calls, so don't sue ME if something on this page is wrong and you foolishly relied upon it.
+You must hire a lawyer!

 NEWS STORY: Activist pays out $100,000 settlement for surreptitiously recording video footage in California.